 “Kong!
 Uh.
 Kong.
 My name.”

 “No one’s from anywhere, where I’m from.
-But I got some Chinese in my blood,” I explain, though the reason ain’t so clear to me why.
+But I got some Chinese in my blood,” I explain, though it ain’t so clear why.
 “A few gen back on my Pop’s side.”

 “Really?”
-Joe asks, pausing in his escape.
+Joe pauses in his escape.
 There’s something in his face that weren’t there a moment before.
-And then he bursts out laughing.
-“So, you’re telling me your actual name is King Kong?”
+“Do you like it?
+Your name, I mean?”

-He don’t finish whatever it was he was saying, he just bursts out laughing.
+He bursts out laughing.
 I don’t think he’s laughing at me, though I ain’t got a clue what else it might be.
-And, to speak plain, I don’t care if he is laughing at me.
+And, to speak plain, I don’t care if he is.

 “Your Pop sounds like an ass,” he says.
 “Do you... how can I ask this... do you get on with him?”

-“He had a sharp sense of humor on him, that’s a fact.
+“He had a sharp sense of humour on him, that’s a fact.
 But he was my Pop and you gotta love family.”